What is the Purpose of a

 Next, you will need to open bank accounts for the LLC that are separate from any personal accounts you have.
 This assists with both bookkeeping and protection of your assets.
 After everything is ready, you can begin purchasing properties with the property you choose varying based on your goals.
 Some real estate investors will buy then hold property for rental income while others will flip properties.
-You will also need to secure the financing for the property, which will be done in your holding company’s name.
-Finally, you close on your chosen property, once again using the holding company’s name.
+You will also need to secure the financing for the property, which can be done in your holding company’s name, but we recommend using the child or subsidiary company for financing and titling the investment property.

 The process of setting up and using a holding company for real estate can go more smoothly with the assistance of an attorney, but it will increase up-front costs slightly.
 This is typically worth it in terms of long-term savings and efficiency.

 An LLC is best for real estate because it provides asset protection and privacy. it can also be taxed as a Corporation in cases where it's determined that's best.
 Only the largest investors raising funds from many individuals will require a Corporation, but in those cases organizers should be careful about following the laws surrounding securities offerings.

 Wyoming LLCs are popular for small and family businesses because of their simplicity, anonymity, asset protection and low fees.
 These benefits stand in stark contrast to the "mythical" Delaware company that in truth is good for very few.